-Paperwork for your DJ, Insurance, Electrical Safety (PAT) and more..
+Paperwork for DJ Insurance, Electrical Safety (PAT) and more..

-More and more venues are now asking for suppliers to provide paperwork before they may attend the venue.
+More and more venues are now asking for suppliers to provide DJ insurance and other paperwork before they may attend the venue.

-As a client, this can appear confusing and I’ll admit that some suppliers use this to their advantage to scare clients into using them.
+This can appear confusing to many clients.
+Suppliers can use this to their advantage to scare clients into using them.

-In the “Good Old Days”, none of this was required, but as venues are pushed on insurance premiums, they are passing responsibility onto suppliers to ensure they operate in a safe manner.
+None of this was required back in the “Good Old Days”.
+However as venues are pushed on insurance premiums, they are passing responsibility onto suppliers to ensure they operate in a safe manner.

 I’ll explain each of the items of paperwork that may be required by your suppliers, these will be from a DJ’s perspective, but equally applies to other suppliers who attend the venue.
 So, your check your other suppliers have these bits of paper.

 This doesn’t cost much money.
-So any supplier that doesn’t have PAT & PLI should be questioned as it’s very inexpensive.
+So any supplier that doesn’t have DJ insurance PLI & PAT should be questioned as it’s very inexpensive.

-The other scenario could be the equipment causing harm to a guest or member of staff.
+It could also be the equipment causing harm to a guest or member of staff.

 Note: This is not a legal requirement (at this time), but makes business sense for any supplier to hold it.
 A single claim could financially ruin the buisness.

 DJ PLI can cost as little as £29.99pa and should be the default – considering many venues do ask for it, and the financial risk to the DJ if there is a claim.